tberk-s/go-practices/README.md

-# go-practices
+# Go Language Practice Repository

-Learning GO with examples...
+This repo is dedicated to experimenting Go language with small examples...